MartinDo24/E-commerce-Analytics-SQL-Project/README.md

 -Used a subquery to simplify calculation and return 1 row per month.

 <img width="384" height="50" alt="image" src="https://github.com/user-attachments/assets/d6348fa6-ea02-416a-b71b-4443ce32ea55" />

+[Q6] Avg.
+Revenue per Session (Jul 2017):
+The average amount spent per session among purchasers was meaningful but left room for upselling or bundle strategies.

 ## Task 7:  Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered.